<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Added Fact:

 Consider also how 'catch-up' contributions from retirement savings accounts like 401(k)s and IRAs might affect planning for those approaching or entering retirement years.
 Those over 50 can make additional catch-up contributions so they can save more every year above the standard contribution limits.
-In 2023 the catch-up contribution limit for 401(k)s is USD 7,500, which allows people nearing retirement to sock away more money.
+The catch-up contribution limit for 401(k)s in 2026 is USD 7,500 for those aged 50 and older.
+Workers aged 60 through 63 benefit from a special super catch-up contribution of approximately USD 11,250 -- allowing those closest to retirement to set aside significantly more.
 Together this provision and strategic HSA usage may provide a financial safety net for a secure and comfortable retirement.
 That tactic aligns with optimizing HSA contributions and shows how comprehensive retirement savings should be.

 Articles you may find interesting: